CMSgov/design-system/README.md

 ## Running locally

 This project uses [Yarn](https://yarnpkg.com/) for package management.
-Yarn helps ensure everyone is using the same package versions.
-If you've used NPM before, you'll have no trouble using Yarn.

-[**Install Yarn**](https://yarnpkg.com/docs/install), if you don't have it yet.
+Yarn helps to ensure everyone is using the same package versions. [**Install Yarn**](https://yarnpkg.com/docs/install), if you don't have it yet.

 ### Getting started